 Notes and Substitutions

 - Chicken thighs: I like using bone-in chicken thighs because they stay juicy.
-You can also use drumsticks or whole chicken legs - both work great for adobo.
+You can also use drumsticks or whole chicken legs.

-- Soy sauce: I use regular soy sauce for flavor, then add a small amount of dark soy sauce for color.
-Dark soy sauce is thicker and slightly sweet, and it makes the adobo darker - you only need a little.
-Some brands are saltier than others, so start with less and add more as you go.
+- Soy sauce: I use regular soy sauce for flavor, then a little dark soy sauce for color.
+Since some brands are saltier than others, start with less so the sauce doesn't get too salty.

-- Vinegar: I use cane vinegar or coconut vinegar, but apple cider vinegar, rice vinegar, or regular white vinegar also work.
-Different vinegars taste a little different, so adjust the amount until it tastes right to you.
+- Vinegar: I use cane vinegar or coconut vinegar, but apple cider vinegar, rice vinegar, or white vinegar also work.
+Different vinegars taste a little different, so adjust to taste.

 How to Make Chicken Adobo (Step-by-Step)